Malaysian court to deliver verdict in corruption trial of former first lady Rosmah

 By Rozanna Latiff

-KUALA LUMPUR, Sept 1 (Reuters) - Rosmah Mansor, the wife of former prime minister Najib Razak, will hear on Thursday whether a court has found her guilty of seeking bribes from firms coveting government contracts, just days after her husband was jailed for corruption.
+KUALA LUMPUR, Sept 1 (Reuters) - Rosmah Mansor, the wife of former prime minister Najib Razak, arrived in court on Thursday to hear the verdict on charges against her of seeking bribes in exchange forgovernment contracts, just days after her husband was jailed for corruption.

 Najib and his wife, who has faced criticism for her lavish lifestyle, are at the centre of a wide-ranging crackdown on corruption mounted after his administration was voted out in a historic 2018 election.